-But me, I’m not thinking about that dreadful walk to the car or scraping the 2-inch thick ice off my windshield.
+But I’m not thinking about that dreadful walk to the car or scraping the two-inch thick ice off my windshield.
 Nope, not me, not today because for the next seven days I am in Los Cabos heaven.
-At this moment I’ve got a pina colada in my hand and nothing, oh nothing could interrupt this special moment I am having with this swaying hammock, the hot sun and this perfect pitch breeze… “MOMMY!!!
-I have to go pee pee!”
+I’ve got a piña colada in my hand and nothing— oh nothing—could interrupt this special moment I am having with this swaying hammock, the hot sun and this perfect breeze… “MOMMY!!!
+I have to go pee-pee!”
 Well, except for that.

-We had never traveled with both our kids before and them being so young we had a lot to think about—packing, flying, eating, diaper changing, strollering, swimming (why are those swimming diapers so damn expensive?!), etc, etc. As any parent can attest to, your mind never shuts off.
-You are always thinking, planning, remembering, forgetting, adjusting; now throw travel into the equation and your mind might just spontaneously combust.
+We had never travelled with both our kids before, and with them being so young we had a lot to think about—packing, flying, eating, diaper changing, strollering, swimming (why are those swimming diapers so damn expensive?!), etc., etc. As any parent can attest, your mind never shuts off.
+You are always thinking, planning, remembering, forgetting, adjusting—now throw travel into the equation, and your mind might just spontaneously combust.
 But the idea was to go for a week and have the luxuries my partner was dreaming about and hopefully (with fingers tightly crossed of course), the rest would just be a side note.

-I would take time to myself every day on our trip whether it was to catch the sunrise, the sunset or just in the middle of the day when I was afforded some alone time, and I would sit, and listen, and watch.
-It was then, sitting by the ocean in complete and utter peace that I realized that there is something so much bigger than myself, than ourselves, and it doesn’t come in the physical form, it’s deeper than that, you can only feel it.
+I would take time to myself every day on our trip whether it was to catch the sunrise, the sunset or just in the middle of the day when afforded some alone time, and I would sit, and listen, and watch.
+It was then, sitting by the ocean in complete and utter peace that I realised that there is something so much bigger than myself, than us, and it doesn’t come in the physical form; it’s deeper than that—you can only feel it.

 I feel incredibly blessed to say that our trip gifted me with a new perspective on life.
-And the gift was the realization that life is, that I am, now.
-It isn’t yesterday, it isn’t tomorrow, it doesn’t come with material things, it is just simply now and we are meant to be here, in our moments just as they are actually happening, now.
+And the gift was the realisation that life is—that I am—now.
+It wasn’t yesterday, and it isn’t tomorrow, it doesn’t come with material things, it is just simply now, and we are meant to be here, in our moments just as they are actually happening, now.